-This blog post will explain how a pendente lite works and how it is used in divorce cases and what you should not do.
+This blog post will explain how a pendente lite works and how it is used in divorce cases and what not to do during Pendente Lite period.

 After a case is filed certain behaviors are expected of the litigants in a divorce case.
 Unfortunately, for the litigant very few, if any, of these expectations are written down anywhere and the Court will not provide this information.
 Most litigants are already feeling confused and anxious about their future, how they will pay for bills, what will happen in the court process, but now each has to worry about how to make decisions in the reality of their newly separated family.

 The short answer is that each litigant should do everything he or she can to maintain the status quo and therefore change as little as possible.
 That is easier said than done when the family now has to pay for two households and the associated bills.
 Sometimes, a spouse feels entitled to something that he or she has gone without for years of unhappiness or dissatisfaction during the marriage and as a result he or she feels compelled or entitled to make an unusual purchase.
 It is probably also a lot harder to communicate with your soon-to-be-ex and you may be getting a lot more questioning from your children and your friends and family.
 This blog is intended to inform you on the law and in doing so implore you NOT to make too many changes in your lifestyle during the pendency of your case.